-The course focuses on the importance of engineering statics and deals with its fundamentals.
-Topics include forces, moment, and equilibrium of forces in two dimensions, equilibrium of forces in three dimensions, free body diagrams, equilibrium of rigid bodies, and their applications.
-Analysis of trusses, the centroid of area, internal forces, and area moment of inertia are also included.
+This course focuses on the fundamentals of engineering statics, including forces, moment, equilibrium of forces in two dimensions, equilibrium of forces in three dimensions, free body diagrams, equilibrium of rigid bodies, and their applications.
+Analysis of trusses, the centroid of an area, internal forces, and area moment of inertia are also covered.